Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

 ```

-5. Save the relationship objects to the world model in the datastore.
+6. Save the relationship objects to the world model in the data store.

 ```javascript
 // Save relationships to the world model